 The Highway 1 Malahat Safety Improvements Project was initiated to improve a 17.25 km segment of Highway 1 on Vancouver Island to improve its existing safety record.
-Under the MOTI General Traffic Engineering Contract for the South Coast Region, Binnie carried out a safety review of the Highway 1 Malahat section to recommend both short-term and long-term highway improvements with the intent of improving safety and reliability of the corridor.
+Under the MOTI General Traffic Engineering Contract for the South Coast Region, Binnie carried out a safety review of the Highway 1 Malahat section to recommend both short-term and long-term highway improvements with the intent of improving the safety and reliability of the corridor.

 Binnie provided over 700 hours in geomatics services for this project.
-Survey crews and technicians completed a topographic survey and built DTMs to facilitate design.
+Survey crews and technicians completed a topographic survey and built DTMs to facilitate the design.
 A laser scanner was used to map the sections of the highway that could not be field surveyed due to heavy traffic volumes.

-After making our recommendations to the Ministry, Binnie was subsequently retained to prepare the detailed design of the short-term safety improvements for the Malahat.
+After making recommendations to the Ministry, Binnie was subsequently retained to prepare the detailed design of the short-term safety improvements for the Malahat.

 Learn more about our exciting projects that have been connecting communities since 1969, and how our talented teams have been trusted to deliver innovative solutions for challenges of all sizes.